MattCollins84/restly/README.md

 Next create your module to handle the request (lib/example.js).

-Each module must consists of two paramters:
+Each callback will be passed two parameters:
 * opts - a key/value object containing all the supplied values
-* callback - callback function, witht he first arguement being an error, the second some data
+* callback - callback function, with the first arguement being an error, while the second is the response data

 ```
 var getExample = function(opts, callback) {